casperandreassen/casperandreassen/README.md

 - ⚡ Fun fact: ...
 -->

+- Currently working on a larger web app.
 - I'm currently studying informatics at NTNU.
-- I'm in charge of IT and web development at NTNUI Squash (ntnuisquash.no)
+- IT and web development at NTNUI Squash (ntnuisquash.no)